 Defendant, ACTAVIS, LLC, is a Delaware limited liability company with its principal place of business in Parsippany, New Jersey.

 WATSON LABORATORIES, INC., ACTAVIS PHARMA, INC. and ACTAVIS, LLC are wholly-owned indirect subsidiaries of Teva, Ltd., which acquired the companies in 2016.
-Prior to 2016, each of these companies were subsidiaries of Defendant ALLERGAN, PLC.
+Prior to 2016, each of these companies was a subsidiary of Defendant ALLERGAN, PLC.

-Teva USA has a Virginia taxpayer number and may be served through its registered agent: Corporate Creations Network Inc., 3411 Silverside Road Tatnall Building, Suite 104, Wilmington, Delaware 19810.
-Cephalon. may be served at 41 Moores Road, Frazer, Pennsylvania 19355.
+Teva USA, has a Virginia taxpayer number and may be served through its registered agent: Corporate Creations Network Inc., 3411 Silverside Road Tatnall Building, Suite 104, Wilmington, Delaware 19810.
+Cephalon may be served at 41 Moores Road, Frazer, Pennsylvania 19355.
 Barr is registered to do business and Virginia may be served in Virginia through its registered agent: Corporate Creations Network Inc., 6802 Paragon Place Suite 410, Richmond, Virginia 23230.

 WATSON LABORATORIES, INC. may be served through its registered agent: Corporate Creations Network Inc., 8275 South Eastern Avenue, #200, Las Vegas, Nevada 89123.
+ACTAVIS, LLC may be served through its registered agent: Corporate Creations Network Inc., 3411 Silverside Road Tatnall Building, Suite 104, Wilmington, Delaware 19810.
 ACTAVIS PHARMA, INC. is registered to do business in Virginia may be served in Virginia through its registered agent: Corporate Creations Network Inc., 6802 Paragon Place #410, Richmond, Virginia 23230.
-ACTAVIS, LLC may be served through its registered agent: Corporate Creations Network Inc., 3411 Silverside Road Tatnall Building, Suite 104, Wilmington, Delaware 19810.

-Teva USA, Cephalon, Barr, WATSON LABORATORIES, INC., ACTAVIS PHARMA, INC. and ACTAVIS, LLC are referred to collectively as “Teva”
+Teva USA, Cephalon, Barr, WATSON LABORATORIES, INC., ACTAVIS PHARMA, INC. and ACTAVIS, LLC are referred to collectively as “Teva.”

-Teva manufactures, promotes, distributes and sells both brand name and generic versions of opioids nationally, and in Rockbridge County, including the following: (a) Actiq, and (b) Fentora.
+Teva manufactures, promotes, distributes and sells both brand name and generic versions of opioids nationally, and in Halifax County, including the following: (a) Actiq, and (b) Fentora.
 Teva also was in the business of selling generic opioids, including morphine, hydromorphone, tramadol, codeine, and meperidine from at least 2000, and a generic form of OxyContin from 2005 to 2009, among others.
 Teva transacts business in Virginia, targeting the Virginia market for its products, including the opioids at issue in this lawsuit.
-Barr hires employees to service the Virginia market, and operates a manufacturing plant in Lynchburg, Virginia.
-On information and belief, Teva also directs advertising and informational materials to impact Virginia physicians and potential users of their products.
+Teva hires employees to service the Virginia market, and operates a manufacturing plant in Lynchburg, Virginia.
+On information and belief, Teva also directs advertising and informational materials to impact Virginia physicians and potential users of its products.

-Teva also benefits from reimbursements by the Virginia Medicaid program.
-Between 2006 and 2017, Virginia Medicaid spent over $2.16 million on Teva’s opioids.
-This represents approximately 1.62% of total Virginia Medicaid reimbursements for opioids during that time period.
-These reimbursements represent only a fraction of the total earned by Teva from its opioid distribution in Virginia.
-Plaintiff does not yet have access to the DEA ARCOS data that will provide substantially greater transparency into Teva’s ill-gotten gains, and the harm caused in Virginia through improper public and commercial opioid reimbursements.
+According to the DEA ARCOS database, nearly 15.5% of all opioids shipped to Virginia during the 2006-2012 time period were manufactured by Teva.
+That 15.5% market share translates to nearly 6.4 billion MME.
+Additionally, over 2% of all opioids shipped to Halifax during the 2006-2012 time period were manufactured by Teva.
+That 2% market share translates to nearly 3.8 million MME.

+At all times relevant hereto, the PBM Defendants listed the generic opioids manufactured by Teva as approved reimbursable drugs on their formularies, often without any quantity limits or pre-authorization requirements; often in preferred tiers.

 At all times relevant hereto, PBM Defendant OptumRx listed both Actiq and Fentora as approved reimbursable brand drugs on its formularies.
 In many years, the products had preferred brand status.